Washington-on-the-Brazos State Historic Site

 The Visitor Center Complex is a great place to meet staff and receive orientation to the park and our different sites.
 The Visitor Center houses interactive exhibits, park headquarters, and the Washington Emporium Gift Shop.
 Our gift shop contains a wide variety of t-shirts, hats, Texas history maps and books, as well as Texas souvenirs.
 We also offer a selection of snack items, drinks, and Blue Bell ice cream.

 There are great group facilities for gatherings of all kinds, and all facilities in the park and the museum are accessible to the physically challenged.
-Wi-Fi is available at the park.

 Travel back in time to the days when living legends such as Sam Houston and Davy Crockett walked the earth!
 Shake hands with a historical figure.
 Follow the daily activities involved in running a mid-19th century plantation.
 Learn to weave and spin wool.
 Look at a real leech.
 Through special events and tours, these activities await visitors to Washington-on-the-Brazos State Historic Site and Star of the Republic Museum.